TucanoCode04/my-obsidian-vault/5 - Brain/Fundamental of Technological Processes/Technological Processes/08 - Wet & Dry Etching.md

 Tags:

 # 08 - Wet & Dry Etching
+##### Wet Etching Silicon("HNA")
+A common wet etchant for silicon is a mixture of Hydrofluoric acid (HF), Nitric acid (HNO3), and Acetic acid (CH3COOH), known as HNA.
+The wet etching is an isotropic process that normally works better only on polycrystalline silicon or amorphous silicon.
+But we use a trick, adding Nitric acid to the mixture, which oxidizes the silicon surface to create an amorphous SiO2 layer, which is then etched by the HF in the solution.
+This way we can etch single crystal silicon as well.

 ##### Dry Etch Chemistries
 - For Si, SiO2, and Si3N4, we use fluorine-based chemistries like CF4, SF6, CHF3, C4F8.